 By-election to 64 constituencies on October 21

-New Delhi, Sep 21: By-election to 64 constituencies across 18 states along with the state elections in Haryana and Maharashtra on October 21.
+New Delhi, Sep 21: By-election to 64 constituencies, including one Lok Sabha seat across 18 states along with the state elections in Haryana and Maharashtra on October 21.
 The results will be announced on October 24.

-The bye-elections will be held in Arunachal Pradesh, Bihar, Chhattisgarh, Assam, Gujarat, Himachal Pradesh, Karnataka, Kerala, Madhya Pradesh, Meghalaya, Odisha, Puducherry, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana and Uttar Pradesh, Chief Election Commissioner Sunil Arora told the reporters.
+The by-elections will be held in Arunachal Pradesh, Bihar, Chhattisgarh, Assam, Gujarat, Himachal Pradesh, Karnataka, Kerala, Madhya Pradesh, Meghalaya, Odisha, Puducherry, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana and Uttar Pradesh, Chief Election Commissioner Sunil Arora told the reporters.

-In Karnataka, where disqualification of 17 rebel MLAs led to collapse of HD Kumaraswamy government, bypolls will be held in 15 seats.
+In Karnataka, where disqualification of 17 rebel MLAs led to the collapse of H D Kumaraswamy government, bypolls will be held in 15 seats.
 In Assam, where the citizens' list was published last month, by-elections will be held in four assembly constituencies.

 During the media briefing, the Election Commission also announced the Maharashtra and Haryana Assembly polls dates.
 According to the dates announced by the commission, both Haryana and Maharashtra will go to polls on October 21.